Jan 17

 for salad dressing.

 After a short rest in the beautiful Puebla Zocalo (town square), we headed for home via the bus and rested before heading out to buy granola at an interesting shop downtown which carries a few specialty food items, beautiful, unique clothing including shoes and Talavera ceramics.
 I couldn’t resist a lovely shawl that ties over one shoulder with a tasseled tie.
-I am hopeful that it can be worn with the silk outfit I had made in Thailand and
+I am hopeful that it can be worn with the silk outfit I had made in

 that I shipped home.
 We then tried to find a restaurant we had spied earlier in